-To be fair to all news submitters, Inside JCU generally does not run particular items multiple times without special circumstance and prior approval from the Assistant Vice President for Marketing and Communications.
+To be fair to all news submitters, Inside JCU generally does not run particular items multiple times without special circumstance and prior approval from the Executive Director of Marketing and Creative Services.
 If approval is given, the following guidelines will be used:

 It is also recommended that events should not exceed these four guidelines, simply because repeated messages become diluted and readers ignore and disregard them.
 Over time, this will cause users to ignore Inside JCU emails and defeat the purpose.
 If you have an extraordinary announcement or event that you think should be posted more, please contact firstname.lastname@example.org.